Aryo15/Proxima/docs/installation.rst

 Production
 ~~~~~~~~~~

-FlaskBB already sets some sane defaults, so you shouldn't have to change much.
+Ekaayam already sets some sane defaults, so you shouldn't have to change much.
 To make this whole process a little bit easier for you, we have created
 a little wizard which will ask you some questions and based on the answers that
 you provide, it will generate a configuration for you.
 You can of course